 It’s hard to leave Dubrovnik, but this city makes a great home base if you want to take day trips to explore the surrounding towns.

-Korcula.
+Korčula.
 This gorgeous, medieval city located on the Adriatic Sea is the birthplace of Marco Polo.
 You can also combine a visit to Korčula with Ston and the peninsula Pelješac.

 Kotor, Montenegro.
-If you want a quick visit to Montenegro, consider the day trip to Kotor.
+If you want a quick visit to Montenegro, consider taking a day trip to Kotor.
 Montenegro, with its Bay of Kotor and medieval towns, is amazing.
 We recommend spending two days or more in Montenegro, but if all you have time for is a day trip to Kotor, it will still be time well spent.
 On this day tour from Dubrovnik, visit Kotor, Perast and take a cruise on the Bay of Kotor.